 You’ll find much more detail on the issues with these strategies in a recent documentary, At a Loss for Words, Pro tip: listen to the audio version… there is nothing quite like hearing people talk about these issues.
 If you’re short on time, this overview of the documentary is a good read.

-Or search #EduTwitter.
-In social media, many educators are discussing the same themes: that the MSV approach interferes with – or even “negates” – the phonics lessons.
+You can also search #EduTwitter.
+In social media, educators have discussed the same themes: that the MSV approach interferes with – or even “negates” – the phonics lessons.
 And it teaches kids bad habit of looking away from words, which reading specialists need to un-teach in order to help kids successfully decode.

 Let’s Discuss the Awesomeness of Tiffany’s Post